radiodevops/iptu/week16/README.md

 1. Run `az login` to authenticate with Azure
 2. Verify your subscription with `az account show`
 3. Set a specific subscription if needed: `az account set --subscription <ID>`

+### AWS Authentication
+If you encounter authentication issues:
+1. Configure AWS CLI with `aws configure`
+2. Verify your configuration with `aws sts get-caller-identity`
+3. Set a specific profile if needed: `export AWS_PROFILE=dev`